-Idiocy, my friends; not the monopoly of the far-right or extreme-left after all, and neither is damage.
-Idiocy and damage come from all sides, and the progressives can claim their share in recent years.
-They laid the groundwork for the resurgence of old ghosts — neo-Nazism, nationalism, communism, bigotry, a closed and paranoid society, a protectionist regime — the defeat of which will not happen unless we approach progress from a pragmatic side, applying a way of life that combines necessity with decency to the effect that the problems we’re facing are dealt on the ground, as they stand, not in the ivory towers of theorists busy climaxing on their fancy ideologies at the expense of hard facts.
+Idiocy and opportunism, my friends; not the monopoly of the far-right or far-left after all, and neither is damage.
+Idiocy and opportunism and damage come from all sides, and the progressives can claim their share in recent years.
+The way they go about things is not always sound, giving the extremists fuel to resurge.
+We’re experiencing the resurgence of old ghosts — neo-Nazism, nationalism, communism, bigotry, a closed and paranoid society, a protectionist regime — the defeat of which will not happen unless we approach progress from a pragmatic side, combining necessity with decency to the effect that the problems we’re facing are dealt with on the ground, as they stand, not in the ivory towers of theorists busy climaxing on their fancy ideologies at the expense of hard facts.

 So, if you’re a hardliner leftist, fuck you!

 If you’re a progressive who advocates human rights the way Angela Merkel’s administration did, fuck you!